prdngr/red-sky/README.md

 ## About The Project

 Nessus on Demand (NoD) is a handy CLI utility for managing Nessus instances in AWS.
-Built using Terraform, NoD safely bootstraps scanning instances on a per-need basis.
+Built using Terraform, NoD safely bootstraps scanning infrastructure on a per-need basis.

 ## Installation and Usage